 and, for any $\alpha>0$,

-\end{lemm} The importance of Lemma \ref{lem:stabbingABD} is due to the fact that it is the essential tool to prove that simple random walk on $\mathcal{D}(\N)$ is recurrent in $\RR^2$ and transient in $\RR^d$ for $d\geq 3$.
-Here, we show that our method allows to improve Lemma \ref{lem:stabbingABD} as follows. \begin{lemm} Fix $d\geq 1$.
+\end{lemma} The importance of Lemma \ref{lem:stabbingABD} is due to the fact that it is the essential tool to prove that simple random walk on $\mathcal{D}(\N)$ is recurrent in $\RR^2$ and transient in $\RR^d$ for $d\geq 3$.
+Here, we show that our method allows to improve Lemma \ref{lem:stabbingABD} as follows. \begin{lemma} Fix $d\geq 1$.
 Then, there are constants $\kappa=\kappa(d)$, $K=K(d)$ such that:

 and, for any $\alpha>0$,